hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - DoS attack
     - sending <span style="color: #bb6600;">fragmented packets</span> to a target machine
     - generally happen on older operating systems
+  - type of attack that a user has a device in the network that is receiving too many connection requests from multiple machines: <span style="color: #bb6600;">SYN flood</span>

 - <mark style="background: #e0ffff;">Social engineering</mark>